 What qualities do great leaders possess?
-What results when leaders make promises to instill hope for their followers that never become realized?
+What happens when leaders make promises that never become realized?

 Great leaders will possess wisdom, good sense, and provide hope for their subjects.
 They will have the ability to express reality and instill within their followers an exhilarating feeling that it is good to be alive for both themselves and their posterity, their tree of life.
 The better their leader, the greater will be the achievements of his subjects.
 A leader that draws out and frustrates hopes and desires will lose the morale of his followers that will result in a sickness to end their desire to bear children, their tree of life.”
 Hope long drawn out is a sickness of the mind, but realized desire is a tree of life.
 (Proverb 13:12)

 THIS IS SPEECH EVERY AMERICAN NEEDS TO HEAR:

 As A Lily Among Thorns – A Story of King Solomon, the Queen of Sheba, and the Goddess of Wisdom by Rudy U Martinka.

 Available as an eBook @